 Create a personalised but flexible and relevant experience for every individual, whatever their needs or interest are (12 Network Core audience segmets).

 Introduce a main responsive sticky–top component that combines the

-It also provides a simple and intuitive digital service, delivering a station specific daily overview without compromising a deeper content perusal.
+It also provides a simple and intuitive digital service, delivering a station specific daily overview without compromising a deeper content discovery and perusal.